Places To Get Tacos In Memphis

 Lyfe Chisca Bar downtown aka Lyfe Kitchen has a little taco section on their menu; choose from sweet chile chicken, tofu, and several seafood options.
 Contributor Daniel recommends the BBQ shrimp tacos.

-If you haven’t tried the veggie or bison tacos from Fuel’s truck or cafe on Madison, I recommend you stop what you’re doing and go right now.
+If you haven’t tried the veggie or bison tacos from Fuel’s truck, I recommend you stop what you’re doing and go right now.
+They no longer serve the tacos in their cafe, only on the truck on select days.

 – El Mero Taco Truck (mobile)